-Secure Shell (SSH) is a commonly used protocol to gain remote access through a command line interface.
-Administrators with advanced knowledge may use SSH to log in to a web server and perform tasks such as file and folder transfers, disk usage reviews and performance monitoring, using commands such as top).
+Secure Shell (SSH) is a commonly used protocol to gain remote access through a command-line interface.
+Administrators with advanced knowledge may log in from SSH to a server and perform tasks such as file and folder transfers, disk usage reviews, and performance monitoring, using commands such as top.

-The benefit of using SSH over other methods of remote access is that, as the name suggests, communications are securely encrypted, protecting the traffic flowing to and from the server.
-Data is encrypted at both end of the client/server connection using a digital security certificate and access credentials are also protected.
+The benefit of using SSH over other remote access methods is that communications are securely encrypted, protecting the traffic flowing to and from the server.
+Data is encrypted at both ends of the client/server connection using a digital security certificate, and access credentials are also protected.

 Connect to your server using SSH

-You can use SSH to connect to your server from Windows, Mac OS and Linux computers using command line clients.
-Mac OS and Linux have integrated SSH support in Terminal – you can simply open a Terminal window and get started.
+You can use SSH to connect to your server from Windows, Mac OS, and Linux computers using command line clients.
+Mac OS and Linux have integrated SSH support in Terminal – you can simply open a Terminal window to get started.

 The Windows Command Prompt application, however, does not support SSH by default.
 We recommend downloading a third-party application such as PuTTY, which includes SSH support.

 Your SSH hostname, username, and password were emailed to you when you signed up for your HostPapa VPS service.
 You’ll find them in your “Welcome to the HostPapa Family” email.

 Open your command line client on a local computer and use the following instructions to connect to your server on either Windows or Mac OS/Linux.

 - In the HostName (or IP address) field, enter your server’s hostname or the IP address listed in your welcome email.

 3. Ensure the radio button next to SSH is selected in Connection Type.